reynark/dlh_devops/README.md

 On GitHub, create your workflow file.

-Create a folder in your Angular repo: `.github/workflows`
+Create a folder in your Angular repo: `.github/workflows` Creating the .github/workflows directory in your repo tells GitHub where to look for GitHub Actions workflow files.

 In this folder, create your actions file: `docker-image.yml`